-This research aims to broaden knowledge and understanding of user engagement in smart local energy systems (SLES).
-Our research is increasing understanding of which users are involved, and how they are involved over time, within specific case study projects.
+This research aimed to broaden knowledge and understanding of user engagement in Smart Local Energy Systems (SLES).
+Our research increased understanding of which users are involved, and how they are involved over time, within specific case study projects.
 This is critical since the success of smart local energy projects will depend, in part, on how well stakeholders are able to involve different kinds of users in the take-up of new, and probably unfamiliar, energy technologies and services in local places.
-Insights into the effectiveness of different methods of engagement, and how engagement is affected by response to external circumstances (e.g. COVID-19), will be delivered to support sustainable, smarter, more integrated local energy systems.
+Insights into the effectiveness of different methods of engagement, and how engagement is affected by response to external circumstances (e.g. COVID-19) are designed to support sustainable, smarter, more integrated local energy systems.

-First, we are following specific UK case study demonstrators over time to investigate how user engagement changes and evolves in response to external events, pressures and learnings such as COVID-19.
-This involves conducting workshops and in-depth interviews with stakeholder representatives from specific projects and repeating these over time.
+We followed specific UK case study demonstrators over time to investigate how user engagement changed and evolved in response to external events, pressures and learnings such as COVID-19.
+This involved conducting workshops and in-depth interviews with stakeholder representatives from specific projects and repeating these over time.

-Both of these strands will help answer the following questions:
+Both of these strands of research were designed to help answer the following questions:

 Local boundaries of smart energy projects are elastic and vary significantly across case study projects.
 What they have in common is a pragmatic flexibility to broaden ‘where’ local energy takes place and by extension ‘who’ is involved, as required to meet project goals.

 Methods of engagement vary significantly across smart local energy case study projects.
 While some projects concentrate on one-way communication, others foreground more creative and two-way approaches to user engagement.
-We are investigating why this diversity exists, and exploring how it relates back to the organisations involved in project teams.
+We investigated why this diversity exists, and explored how it relates back to the organisations involved in project teams.

 The COVID-19 pandemic had significant impacts on how user engagement takes place across smart local energy case studies.
 It has had multiple consequences, enabling certain types of virtual user engagement but also limiting in-person exchanges.
-We are investigating what consequences this might have had to engagement practices so far, and to engagement strategies moving forward.
+We investigated what consequences this might have had to engagement practices inthe past and to engagement strategies moving forward.

 Theme Lead: Patrick Devine-Wright